nikki-lea/frontend-2020/javascript.md

 ### By Reference, By Value
 - All primitives are passed by value
-- Objects and arrays are all pass by reference
+- Objects and arrays are all pass by reference.
+As a result, if you pass an array to another function then modify it in that function, it will be modified in the scope of the calling function as well.
 -

 References: